Get 60% Off & Free Shipping While Stocks Last

 • Is your bed already full, or can you squeeze in another cuddly pup?

-• Will both dogs have enough room to run and play?
+• Will both dogs have enough room to run, play, and have their own safe place?

 • Have you planned any vacations? (even if you intend to bring the dogs with you on vacation, it will be more difficult with two of them.
-Road trips can become crowded, especially when larger dogs take up a lot of space.)
+Road trips can become crowded, especially when you have a large dog.)

 Once you’ve figured out these aspects of you and your doggie’s life and decided it’s time to add a new Fluffy Friend to the family, you should also learn about what to do next.